mbrunoon/player-notifier-challenge/README.md

 DEVISE_JWT_SECRET_KEY = yourrandomsecurecharacteres
 ```

-# Database seed
+# Installing proccess:
+- Run `git clone https://github.com/mbrunoon/player-notifier-challenge.git` to copy this project;
+- Run `bundle install` to install all necessary gems;
+- Run `gem install rails -v 7.0.4` to install the Ruby on Rails;
+- Create and configure your database credentials on file `config/database.yml`;
+- Run `rails db:create`to create the database;
+- Run `rails db:migrate`to create the database tables;

-Run `rails db:seed` to do the first database populate;
+- Run `rails db:seed` to do the first database populate;

 # API

-There should be two different frontend applications consuming the API endpoints
+There are  two different frontend applications consuming the API endpoints:

-- An admin one, responsible for managing players and trigger notifications
+- An admin one, responsible for managing players and trigger notifications;
-- An user one, responsible for listing all the players and subscribing to notifications regarding some of them
+- An user one, responsible for listing all the players and subscribing to notifications regarding some of them;

-The API endpoints should deliver:
+The API endpoints you can:

-- crud endpoints for players
+- CRUD endpoints for players
-- crud endpoints for notifications
+- CRUD endpoints for notifications
-- subscribing notifications
+- Subscribing notifications

+## Documentation

+You can find examples and more information on how to access the API and the endpoints on the application's main page (localhost:3000) or by accessing the demo application: https://players-notifier-challenge.herokuapp.com/

+Or a Postman API calls sample can be accessed at: [https://www.postman.com/mbrunoon/workspace/player-notifier-challenge](https://www.postman.com/mbrunoon/workspace/player-notifier-challenge)

 # User access